 - To be counted in the score, the guide, or angler in the presence of the guide, must touch the trout.
 Each trout will have a value of two points.

 - Measurement of trout shall be done by the Guide while the trout is in the water whenever possible.
 The Guide should measure the trout with the Fish trough provided to the Guide.
 Fish are to be measured from the tip of the nose to the tip of the relaxed tail.
 The tail of the trout should not be pinched.
 All trout should be measured to the nearest 1/4 inch.
-The guides should not round up measurements.
+The guides cannot round up measurements.
 This is to ensure accurate measurements for the biggest fish competition.
 In signing the scorecard, the contestant understands that this represents only an estimate of their final score.
 The scoring committee when necessary, due to rounding of fish length and/or incorrect addition of total points will finalize scores.

 - 16″– 2 points + 60 points